 Listening inside is a step all its own.
 And sometimes?
 It’s the very best step you can take because you’re doing something the abuser never wanted you to do.
 It’s ok to breathe, it’s ok to pause, and it’s ok to rest.

 It may feel like the pain of recovery is too great to slow down, but sometimes, slowing down and accepting your feelings can be the fastest path to relief.

 Allow yourself to take a step, then rest.
 Take a step, then rest.

 Go at your pace and heal on your own timeline.

 You Aren’t Alone

 It may feel like you are alone as you start this process, but there are many others in your shoes.
 If you’d like to connect with others in your situation, check out our supportive FB group, The Haven.

-And for the ultimate Knowledge Tool resource, check out our podcast, The Reclaimers.
+And for more information about the One Step Tool (and how to use it), check out our podcast, The Reclaimers.

 We believe in you.